lancejpollard/lancejpollard/readme.md

 <br/>
 <br/>

 Making movement toward the center.
+Working on models of computation.

-Working on models of computation and working full time and hanging out with my wonderful wife.
+Working full time and hanging out with my wonderful wife and puppy.

 Find me on [StackOverflow](https://stackoverflow.com/users/169992/lance-pollard) or [LinkedIn](https://www.linkedin.com/in/lancejpollard/).